RafidAziz/Selenium-on-Amazon/README.md

 It is an ongoing work in progress.

-Next task to do:
+Current task:
-- Finish writing 'add product' and 'remove product' test cases in 'ProductDetailsPage.java' and 'CartPage.java'
+- Debug'add product' and 'remove product' test cases in product details and shopping cart pages + step definitions

 Test Cases Automated:
 - Valid login